menu

 First, what is an architecture diagram?

-“An architectural diagram is a diagram of a system that is used to abstract the overall outline of the software system and the relationships, constraints, and boundaries between components.”
+“An architectural diagram is a system diagram used to abstract the overall outline of the software system and the relationships, constraints, and boundaries between components.”

 Components are commonly understood to be discrete, tangible, and bounded resources that provide value to a system.
-Components may vary in importance, but generally a component is something that is required in order for a system to run properly.
+Although their importance may vary, systems require components to run correctly.

 An architecture diagram of a distributed load testing system running on Amazon Web Services